How To End A Friendship Without Hurting Their Feelings

 How To End A Friendship Without Hurting Feelings

 Analyze the situation.
 Friendships have their ups and downs.
 As in any relationship, the key remains communication.
-Even after many efforts, if nothing changes, then gradually distance yourself.
+If the friendship no longer feels positive, consider having an honest conversation with them.
+You can try other methods like setting boundaries and expectations to give an obvious hint.
+However, even after many efforts, if nothing changes, then gradually distance yourself.
 Here are some tips on how to slowly end a friendship over a text or letter.

 End a friendship without hurting feelings